-TOWNHOUSE.
-A single-family dwelling unit constructed in a group of three or more attached units separated by property lines in which each unit extends from foundation to roof and with a yard or public way on at least two sides.
+TOWNHOUSE UNIT.
+A single-family dwelling unit separated by property lines in a townhouse that extends from foundation to roof and that has a yard or public way on not less than two sides.

-(Reason: To distinguish Townhouses on separate lots.)
+(Reason: To distinguish Townhouse Units within a Townhouse building on separate lots.)